router-protocol/router-chain-docs/docs/message-transfer/evm-guides/understanding-functions/iAck.md

   ) external {}
 ```

-If you've opted to receive the acknowledgment, you need to handle the acknowledgment inside this function.
-This function receives the following params:
+If acknowledgment reception is opted for, handling the acknowledgment inside the function is necessary.
+The function has the following parameters:

 ### 1. requestIdentifier

-This is the same nonce you receive while calling the `iSend()` function on the source chain Gateway contract.
-Using this nonce, you can verify whether a particular request was executed on the destination chain.
+The nonce received while calling the `iSend()` function on the source chain Gateway contract is the same nonce that is passed to this function.
+With this nonce, you can verify whether a specific request was executed on the destination chain.

 ### 2. execFlag